Pisa University to support cooling water design

 Not leaning at all—the Pisa meeting participants: Alessandro del Nevo, Francesco D'Auria, Lorenzo Colombino, Dino Araneo, Martina Adorni, Giovanni Dell'Orco and Warren Curd.

-A delegation from the ITER Cooling Water System (CWS) Section recently visited the Dipartimento di Ingengeria Meccanica, Nucleare e della Produzione (DIMNP) in Pisa, Italy.
+A delegation from the ITER Cooling Water System Section recently visited the Dipartimento di Ingengeria Meccanica, Nucleare e della Produzione (DIMNP) in Pisa, Italy.
 The University is in close proximity to the famous leaning tower.
-During the meeting between CWS and DIMNP, the possibility of future collaborations with the University of Pisa was discussed utilizing direct academic experience for the ITER CWS design.
+During the meeting between the Section and DIMNP, the possibility of future collaborations with the University of Pisa was discussed utilizing direct academic experience for the ITER cooling water system design.

 The DIMNP Nuclear Section has long experience in computer code analysis, in particular using the RELAP

-Based on this relevant expertise, a future collaboration between DIMNP and the ITER Cooling Water Group would be possible on the steady state and transient thermal-hydraulics analyses to simulate the ITER CWS during plasma operations to be performed by Fathom
+Based on this relevant expertise, a future collaboration between DIMNP and the ITER cooling water group would be possible on the steady state and transient thermal-hydraulics analyses to simulate the ITER cooling water system during plasma operations to be performed by Fathom

 and RELAP codes.

 Within the University of Pisa, the Gruppo di Ricerca San Piero a Grado was created in December 2003 to maintain and improve the Italian competencies in the field of the nuclear technology, performing R&D, engineering services and training activities according to the tradition of the Department of Mechanics, Nuclear and Production Engineering (DIMNP) and of the University of Pisa (UNIPI).